Beginner

 How to Buy USDC with a Debit Card or Credit Card

-Card buys are usually the fastest route to USDC, but speed comes at a cost.
-Credit card support is often more limited than debit card support, and some card issuers treat crypto purchases differently from standard retail transactions.
+Card purchases are the fastest route to USDC, but speed carries a cost.
+Credit card support tends to be more limited than debit card support, and some card issuers classify crypto purchases differently from standard retail transactions, which can result in a cash advance fee on your card statement, separate from whatever the exchange charges.

 Wallet and on-ramp providers can support debit cards, credit cards, Apple Pay, Google Pay, PayPal, and local payment methods, though availability changes by region.
 MetaMask lists card, wire transfer, Google Pay, Apple Pay, and provider-based quote options.
 Trust Wallet supports credit cards, bank transfers, Apple Pay, Google Pay, and local options through third-party providers.